MadalinaRaicu/ui-faq-app/README.md

-# UiFaqApp
+# UI FAQ App

-This project is implemented using [Angular](https://github.com/angular/angular-cli) version 13.2.5.
+This project is implemented using [Angular](https://github.com/angular/angular-cli) version 13.2.5 and uses Cypress for e2e testing.

 ## 1. Install dependencies